 If your injury involved substantial pain and suffering, you might be entitled to high-value compensation for this.
 This is often one of the largest areas of damages for serious injuries and illness.
 If the cruise ship was especially negligent or has shown a pattern of serious neglect and injuries to passengers, the court might order additional “punitive” damages, which can result in higher awards for you.

-Talk to a lawyer about what your case is worth and never accept money from a cruise ship company without having a lawyer review it first.
+Talk to a lawyer for cruise ship medical malpractice about what your case is worth and never accept money from a cruise ship company without having a lawyer review it first.

 Call Our Cruise Ship Injury Lawyers for a Free Case Consultation

 If you were injured as a passenger on a cruise ship, you might be entitled to sue the cruise ship company for your injuries.
 Injured cruise ship crewmembers might also be able to sue for injuries sustained at work on a cruise ship.
-Call Rivkind Margulies & Rivkind’s cruise ship injury lawyers today to schedule a free legal consultation and learn more about your injury case.
-Our number is (305) 204-5369.
+Call Rivkind Margulies & Rivkind’s cruise ship accident lawyers today to schedule a free legal consultation and learn more about your injury case.
+Our number is (866) 386-1762.